Nothing can prepare you for the extraordinary marvel of nature that is Iguazú Falls.

 Pickpockets and coatis.
 Worse yet, coatis that work as pickpockets.
 Sure, they might seem to be cute, friendly animals but more than one tourist has been attacked by these creatures, especially outside of the small restaurants located all over the park.

 It is not advised to feed them but you can do it if you want to (I know I did).
 There’s nothing like the seeing a family of coatis competing to obtain your precious empanadas.
-I will talk more about these creatures in my post of the Brazilian side.
+Visiting Iguazu Falls with kids will sure pay off once they see these funny creatures yo!

 Finally, if you think that you haven’t got enough time to fully explore the Iguazú National Park, you can have your ticket validated at the exit so you can visit the next day at half the price.
 Pretty neat, right?